 Since 1945, the world order has gone through several important changes.
-The Second World War has left Europe in ruins.
-The reconstruction of Europe took place with the help of the United States’ (U.S.) financial and political aid.
-This intensive cooperation in the field of economics after the Second World War resulted in a deepening of the transatlantic partnership, based on a common history and shared values like democracy, human rights, open economies and justice before the law.
+The Second World War left Europe in ruins.
+The reconstruction of Europe took place with the help of the United States’ financial and political aid.
+This intensive cooperation in the field of economics after the WWII served to deepen the transatlantic partnership, which is based on a common history and shared values, like; democracy, human rights, open economies, and justice before the law.

-The aftermath of the Second World War also marked the beginning of the creation of a rules-based liberal world order.
+The aftermath of the WWII marked the beginning and creation of a rules-based liberal world order.
 According to G. John Ikenberry, this multilateral governance order was led by the U.S. and built around the principles of cooperative security and managed open markets.
 Although the liberal order aimed to be global, the West established the most important institutions of this order as a result of their shared transatlantic interests and principles.

-The principle of cooperative security was originally driven by the emerging Cold War and was focused on deterrence, containment and creating alliances.
-Cooperative security can be explained as ‘a strategy in which states tie themselves together in economic and security institutions that mutually constrain one another’.
-Examples of cooperative security initiatives are the collective security system of the United Nations (U.N.), the European Coal and Steal Community (ECSC), the North Atlantic Treaty Organization (NATO), and the military alliance of the U.S. and Japan of the 1960s.
+The principle of cooperative security was driven by the emerging Cold War and focused on deterrence, containment, and the creation of alliances.
+Cooperative security can be explained as “a strategy in which states tie themselves together in economic and security institutions that mutually constrain one another”.
+Examples of cooperative security initiatives include; the collective security system of the United Nations (U.N.), the European Coal and Steal Community (E.C.S.C.), the North Atlantic Treaty Organization (N.A.T.O.), and the 1960s U.S.-Japan military alliance..

-The principle of managed open markets was led by the conviction that open economic relations were essential to prevent another worldwide economic crisis such as, the Great Depression of the 1930s.
-It sought to create an open, stable and managed economic order among the Western democracies.
-This economic order would enhance trade and boost employment and economic growth.
-In 1944, the Bretton Woods agreements provided the establishment of a system of fixed exchange rates, and the set-up of the International Monetary Fund (IMF) and the World Bank (WB).
-In 1947, the General Agreement on Tariffs and Trade (GATT) was established.
-This was the predecessor of the World Trade Organization (WTO), an institute that is based upon the principles of commercial reciprocity and non-discrimination.
+The basis of managed open markets was the conviction that open economic relations were essential to prevent another worldwide economic crisis like the Great Depression of the 1930s.
+It sought to create an open, stable, and managed economic order among the Western democracies.
+This economic order would enhance; trade, boost employment, and grow economies.
+In 1944 the Bretton Woods agreements provided the establishment of a system of fixed exchange rates and set-up the International Monetary Fund (IMF) and the World Bank (WB).
+In 1947 the General Agreement on Tariffs and Trade (GATT) was established,it was the predecessor of the World Trade Organization (WTO), as an institute that is based upon the principles of commercial reciprocity and non-discrimination.

-During the Cold War, the international world order was characterized by the bipolarity between the U.S. and the Soviet Union.
-This period of bipolarity was characterized by a U.S. security driven geopolitical logic of balancing against Soviet influence.
+.
+The Cold War period was characterised by the U.S.'s drive for geopolitical security and opposition from the Soviet Union.

-With the end of the Cold War, the security threat of the Soviet Union no longer existed.
-It was feared that the disappearance of this security threat would fuel competition between the European countries and lead to instability on the European continent.
-John J. Mearsheimer argues that the military presence of the U.S. on the European continent has accounted for the stability in Europe after the end of the Cold War, since its presence served as a pacifier.
-Also, the expansion of NATO to former Soviet countries has contributed to the stability in Europe.
-By incorporating these countries into the security umbrella of NATO, it greatly reduced the possibility that these countries would compete with each other.
+With the end of the Cold War the security threat of the Soviet Union no longer existed.
+The loss of the Soviet Threat fostered new fears of competition between European countries, which lead to instability [Editor note: what type of instability; economic, social, cultural?].
+John J. Mearsheimer argues the presence of the U.S. Military, which pacified fears in Europe, accounts for the stability Europe experienced after the end of the Cold War.
+Furthermore, the expansion of NATO to former Soviet countries contributed to the stability in Europe by incorporating these countries into the security umbrella of NATO, which greatly reduced the possibility that these countries would compete with each other.